Translate

 GREEN WORKFORCE TRAINING GRANT CHALLENGE

-Applications for the Green Workforce Grant Challenge are now open.
-Application closes October 8th at 5pm EDT.
-Please click the APPLY HERE button.
+Applications for the Green Workforce Grant Challenge are now closed.

 The Green Workforce Training Grant Challenge is a competitive funding opportunity that will award grants to implement workforce development training programs that bolster the green economy talent pipeline in the state with a particular focus on NJ’s Overburdened Communities.
 A total of $7 million is available for programs under this Grant Challenge, including $2.65 million from the Wind Institute for Innovation and Training and $4.35 million through the Governor’s Council on the Green Economy.
 The minimum and maximum amounts for individual awards are set at $250,000 and $1.5 million respectively.
 NJEDA anticipates making multiple awards in this grant challenge.